-You can sign into your Spotify or Amazon Prime Music accounts and have Alexa play certain songs, playlists, genres or artists, or ask her to play a certain radio station from TuneInRadio instead.
-You can also use Alexa to control playback and volume, use her to discover new music ('Alexa, play music similar to Ed Sheeran'), or even get her to wake you up to your favourite tunes.
+You can sign in to your Spotify or Amazon Prime Music accounts and have Alexa play certain songs, playlists, genres, or artists, or ask her to play a certain radio station from TuneInRadio instead.
+You can also use Alexa to control playback and volume, use her to discover new music ('Alexa, play music similar to Ed Sheeran'), or even get her to wake you up to your favorite tunes.

 Control your smart home

-Alexa is one of the most supported smart home assistants on the market, and works with the large majority of smart home kit – even Google’s Nest products.
-If you’re hoping to build a smart home ecosystem, an Alexa speaker is a good start.
+Alexa is one of the most supported smart home assistants on the market and works with the large majority of smart home kits – even Google’s Nest products.
+If you’re hoping to build a smart home ecosystem, and Alexa speaker is a good start.

 Control your boxset binges

 If you have an Echo speaker and a Fire TV device, you can pair them together and have Alexa search for and play shows and movies you might ask for, as well as control playback with your voice.

 Keep you informed